-Whilst shoppers in the 'uninvolved autopilot' or 'convicted loyalty' paths can clearly also be disrupted from their initial choices, it is clear that for most other paths there is a larger window of opportunity to nudge shoppers into specific choice behaviors.
+Whilst shoppers in the 'convicted loyalty' or 'uninvolved autopilot paths can clearly also be disrupted from their initial choices, it is clear that for most other paths there is a larger window of opportunity to nudge shoppers into specific choice behaviors.

-For instance, in the case of categories which depend a lot on the 'impulse buying' path, we can encourage aunplanned buying such activations as reminder marketing, secondary placements/displays, being in the right place of the store, having the right adjacent categories and having the optimal taxonomy in place in the case of eCommerce.
+For instance, in the case of categories which depend a lot on the 'impulse buying' path, we can encourage unplanned buying via such activations as reminder marketing, secondary placements/displays, being in the right place of the store, having the right adjacent categories and having the optimal taxonomy in place in the case of eCommerce.